goracingkingsengine/gorke/ReadMe.txt

-Racing Kings chess variant engine written in Go
+Gorke is a UCI compatible Racing Kings chess variant engine written in the Go language

 to obtain the executable: